open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :start-at: renewable:
    :end-before: # docs

-The modification in max hours of pumped hydro storages are based on Form Energy.
+The maximum state of charge storage for pumped hydro storages are limited to 10h, instead of the default 6h.

 ``conventional``
 ================